neogeek/websocket-game-lobby/README.md

 The following example starts a WebSocket server and a single page application using [http-single-serve](https://www.npmjs.org/package/http-single-serve).

-Without any additional code, this server can be connected to and a game `created`, `joined`, `started`, `left`, and `ended`.
-This can be done using either the [websocket-game-lobby-client](https://github.com/neogeek/websocket-game-lobby-client) or the React library [websocket-game-lobby-client-hooks](https://github.com/neogeek/websocket-game-lobby-client-hooks).
+Without any additional code this server can be connected to, and then a game can be `created`, `joined`, `started`, `left`, and `ended`.
+This can be done using either the [websocket-game-lobby-client](https://github.com/neogeek/websocket-game-lobby-client) or the React hook [websocket-game-lobby-client-hooks](https://github.com/neogeek/websocket-game-lobby-client-hooks).

 ```javascript
 const http = require('http-single-serve');